 Tip 5: Use groupsave to get the cheapest train tickets to Aberdeen when travelling in a group

-If you are going to Aberdeen with colleagues or friends, you can make savings by buying your tickets together and taking the same off-peak train.
-Groupsave is available for 3-9 passengers, you can get up to 1/3 off, and this discount is automatically applied, making it cheaper to travel to the east coast of Scotland.
+If you are going to Aberdeen with colleagues or friends, you can make savings by buying your tickets together.
+Groupsave is available for 3-9 passengers taking the same off-peak train; the discount is automatically applied.
+You can get up to 1/3 off, making it cheaper to travel to Scotland's east coast.
 Your journey might involve using many paper tickets, especially if you split your fare. e-Tickets save the hassle of passing these around.

-The railway station is located in the city centre of Aberdeen, at Guild Street, next to the Union Square Shopping Centre.
+The railway station is located in Aberdeen's city centre, at Guild Street, next to the Union Square Shopping Centre.
 It’s the busiest station in northern Scotland, providing inter-city, regional and sleeper train services.
 The journey from Montrose and Stonehaven to Aberdeen is one of the most scenic train rides in Britain.
 Spectacular cliffs rise from the North Sea below, and the view is even better at sunrise.

 Tip 6: Two single tickets may be cheaper than a return